Foreign population in Japan breaks record with 2.82 million | The Japan Times

 By nationality, Chinese made up the largest group with 786,241, followed by South Koreans at 451,543 and Vietnamese at 371,755.

-Foreign populations rose across the 47 prefectures, with Tokyo home to the biggest concentration at 581,446.
+Foreign populations rose across the 47 prefectures.
+Tokyo is home to the biggest concentration of foreign nationals at 581,446.

 IN FIVE EASY PIECES WITH TAKE 5